Vinci08/DataQuest/Five Normal Forms in Relational Database Theory.md

 <p>The normal forms discussed here deal only with redundancies occurring within a single
 record type.
-Fifth normal form is considered to be the "ultimate" normal form with respect to such redundanciesæ. </p>
+Fifth normal form is considered to be the "ultimate" normal form with respect to such redundanciesÃ¦. </p>

 <p>Other redundancies can occur across multiple record types.
 For the example concerning
 employees, departments, and locations, the following records are in third normal form in